01 of 12

 Continue to 2 of 12 below.

-- Aster novae-angliae (New England Aster) 'Purple Dome'
+- Symphyotrichum novae-angliae (New England Aster) 'Purple Dome'

 - Heliopsis helianthoides (Sunflower heliopsis, False Sunflower) 'Golden Plume'